Software Engineering: A Modern Approach

 initialized with default values.
 Rather than creating multiple

-constructors, each representing a possible combination of parameters,
+constructors, each handling a possible combination of parameters, the

 class.